 Expand the walls of your classroom and make cross-curricular connections with the Museum’s FREE webinar series.
-Students have the opportunity to interact with authors, historians, and Museum experts to explore a broad of array of topics that bring WWII history to life.
+Students have the opportunity to interact with authors, historians, and Museum experts to explore a broad array of topics that bring WWII history to life.
 No special technology needed, thousands of students can connect to the Museum at once simply via their classroom computer to view live, interactive programs that immerse students in history.
-Over 50,000 students from across the country to date have tuned in, examined Museum oral histories and artifacts, and asked questions of guest speakers and Museum experts.

 Sponsored by Taube Philanthropies, the webinar is part of the Taube Family Holocaust Education Program.

 Back the Attack: Patrol Torpedo Boat PT-305

 Tuesday, May 19 | 12:00 p.m. – 1:00 p.m.
 (CST)

 Grab a life jacket and climb aboard a real Higgins boat!
 The educators at The National WWII Museum will take students on a virtual journey to the boathouse of the USS Sudden Jerk, a.k.a.
 PT-305, to learn about how volunteer workers restored this iconic boat for a future life at sea.

 Presented to you through the generosity of Valor Healthcare.